- By girly-d

 I looked like Shirley Temple.
 A full on choir-girl ringlet affair.
-It was waaaay too angelic.
-Apart from my fringe.
+It was waaaay too angelic - apart from my fringe.
 My fringe was fucked.
-Cut on a slant.
-I can only assume that my mum had been drinking when she attempted that particular manouvre... it was pretty grim.
+Cut on a slant courtesy of the DIY salon formerly known as "mum".

 Anyway.
 I hated it.
 It took hours to dry and was way too fiddly.
 So I saved up my money and took myself and my angelic hairdo down to the hair-dressers.

 It turns out that you shouldn't attempt to cut afro hair if you don't know what you are doing.

 I came out looking like Micheal Jackson.
 And not in a good way.
 So the lot came off.
 At a different hairdressers - and then I looked like a boy.